Planning a Research Visit

 If you haven't used the research facilities at the Eva Brook Donly Museum & Archives, there are a few things you can do to prepare for your visit.
 It will help our volunteers to assist you and allow you to get the most out of your time with us.

 Emailing email@example.com to confirm your visit plan is always a good idea.

-The use of the research facilities is free to members of the Norfolk Historical Society; research admission for non-members is $10 per day.
-Volunteer assistance is included.
+The use of the research facilities is free to members of the Norfolk Historical Society; while research admission for non-members is only $10 per day.
+Volunteer assistance is included in both cases.

 When you visit:

 - Bring along as much information on the family members or persons you are researching as possible.

 - Information should include relevant dates (birth, marriage, death) if known, names of other family members, places in Norfolk where the person may have lived, etc.